catprintlabs/reactor-router/README.md

 ReactiveRouter allows you write and use the React Router in Ruby through Opal.

+### Note

+This gem is in the process of being re-written.
+It will be based on latest react-router which is way better.
+Please see the [v2-4-0 branch](https://github.com/catprintlabs/reactor-router/tree/v2-4-0).

 ## Installation

 Add this line to your application's Gemfile: